Androiables/App_CodeClause_Scientific_Calculator/README.md

-Sure, here is a sample README.md file for your Android Simple Calculator application:
+Certainly!
+Here's a sample README.md file for your Scientific Calculator Android Application:

-# Simple Calculator
+# Scientific Calculator

-This is an Android application for a simple calculator, developed as part of an internship program by CodeClause Organization.
+This is an Android application for a scientific calculator, developed as part of an internship program by CodeClause Organization.

 ## Project Description

-The Simple Calculator application is an Android-based calculator that allows users to perform basic arithmetic calculations such as addition, subtraction, multiplication, and division.
-The user can input two numbers and select the desired operation to perform.
-The result is then displayed on the screen.
+The Scientific Calculator application is an Android-based calculator that provides advanced mathematical functions and operations beyond basic arithmetic calculations.
+It allows users to perform complex calculations, including trigonometric functions, logarithmic functions, exponential functions, and more.
+The application provides a user-friendly interface with a variety of buttons and features for efficient calculation.

 ## Features

-- Addition of two numbers
-- Subtraction of two numbers
-- Multiplication of two numbers
+- Basic arithmetic calculations (addition, subtraction, multiplication, division)
+- Trigonometric functions (sine, cosine, tangent, etc.)
+- Logarithmic functions (log, ln)
+- Exponential functions (exponentiation, square root)
+- Memory functions (store, recall)
-- Division of two numbers
+- History of calculations
-- Error handling for invalid inputs
+- Customizable settings (theme, precision)

 ## Installation and Usage

-To install and use the Simple Calculator application, follow these steps:
+To install and use the Scientific Calculator application, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.
 3. Build and run the application on an emulator or physical device.
-4. Follow the on-screen instructions to perform calculations.
+4. Use the various buttons and functions to perform calculations.
+5. Explore the settings to customize the calculator according to your preferences.

 ## Dependencies

-The Simple Calculator application has the following dependencies:
+The Scientific Calculator application has the following dependencies:

 - Android SDK
 - Android Studio